 The Anxiety and Depression Association of America is pleased to announce an award to an early career investigator for the best original research paper on neurobiology, psychopharmacology, psychosocial treatments, or experimental psychopathology of anxiety disorders and depression.

-The award is restricted to investigators who have completed their terminal degree and are currently at a rank of assistant professor or below.
+- The award is restricted to investigators who have completed their terminal degree and are currently at a rank of assistant professor or below.

-Applicants must be the first or senior author on the submitted paper, which must be original research on anxiety disorders, depression, and comorbid related disorders, focusing on neurobiology, psychosocial treatments, or experimental psychopathology.
+- Applicants must be the first or senior author on the submitted paper, which must be original research on anxiety disorders, depression, and comorbid related disorders, focusing on neurobiology, psychosocial treatments, or experimental psychopathology.

-Applicants must be members of ADAA, but we welcome new members, so interested nonmembers should feel free to join and then submit.
+- Applicants must be members of ADAA, but we welcome new members, so interested nonmembers should feel free to join and then submit.

 About Donald F. Klein

 This award is named for Donald F. Klein, MD, who revolutionized psychiatric thinking through his discovery in the early 1960s that imipramine, a recently developed psychotropic medication, was effective in blocking panic attacks.
 Dr. Klein’s early contribution to the development of the DSM in large part gave birth to the modern branch of medical science dealing with the classification of disease of anxiety disorders.
 His early findings also heralded in the era of childhood anxiety disorders as biochemical disorders when he discovered that imipramine blocked childhood separation anxiety disorders.

-In later years, Dr. Klein developed a compelling evolutionary-based hypothesis accounting for the etiology of panic disorders, which terms “the false suffocation alarm theory of panic disorders.”
-His work continues to remain relevant and topical to the present.
+In later years, Dr. Klein developed a compelling evolutionary-based hypothesis accounting for the etiology of panic disorders, which he terms “the false suffocation alarm theory of panic disorders.”
+His work remains relevant and topical to the present.
 Dr. Klein was the recipient of the 2005 ADAA Lifetime Achievement Award.